 What is a Permanent Orienteering Course?

-A Permanent Orienteering Course is a set of plaques often wooden posts or other features (typically 20-30 of them), spread around a park, together with a map showing where they all are.
+A Permanent Orienteering Course is a set of plaques often on posts or other features in an area which represent a series of checkpoints to visit.
+There are pre-made orienteering courses varying in length and difficulty ready for you to try in these locations.
 Your challenge is to discover these checkpoints, in forests, heathlands, parks and green spaces across the UK.

-Some Permanent Orienteering Courses also have QR codes on the markers and have also been set up as virtual courses, which used together with a downloadable app on a smartphone, can produce timings and course results which you can upload later.
+Some Permanent Orienteering Courses also have QR codes on the markers and have also been set up as virtual courses, which used together with a downloadable free app such as Maprun on a smartphone, Garmin watch or a tablet, can produce timings and course results which can be instrantly seen.

 How to use a Permanent Orienteering Course

-• Improve your fitness with training exercises - start and visit a single control and come back (stars); or go out for two or three controls and come back (loops).
+- Improve your fitness with training exercises - start and visit a single checkpoint and come back, restart with a different one; or go out for two or three controls and come back (loops).

 This video introduces how to use a Permanent Orienteering Course, and shows you some handy tips on getting started